Anxiety Treatment San Jose

 That was over 17 years ago and, since then, I have had the opportunity to work in a myriad of settings with many populations.
 I’ve worked with a diverse range of clients, from convicted murderers to heads of big companies.

 It’s normal to have concerns and doubts about therapy.
+They are still a lot of stigmas when it comes to mental health treatment.
 Let me address some of the most common questions.

 “What if therapy doesn’t work?”